mimichen123/dgmd-e17/README.md

     The Duckietown Learning Experience<br>
     <ul style="list-style-type: disc;"><li>
     Once your Duckiebot is built, fork the
-    <a href="https://github.com/duckietown/duckietown-lx">Duckietown-LX learning environment repository</a> and follow the setup steps outlined in the
+    <a href="https://github.com/duckietown/duckietown-lx">Duckietown-LX learning environment repository</a> and follow the setup steps.
-    <a href="https://github.com/duckietown/duckietown-lx/blob/mooc2022/README.md">Duckietown-LX instructions</a>.
   </li><br>
     <li>The purpose of this fork is to add and test our solutions to the original Duckietown Learning Experiences repository.</li></ul>
       <br></li>